 Bangkok Thailand is a sprawling city.
 As with any large city, getting around town can be daunting…and expensive!
 However, Bangkok has a fantastic network of transportation options for locals and visitors alike.
 In certain areas, different types of transportation will be the best options.
-So to help break down some of the transportation options for you, here are our recommendations for concurring all of Bangkok transportation options!
+So to help you plan your trip to Thailand and your transportation around Bangkok, are our recommendations for conquering all of Bangkok’s transportation options!

 Bangkok Transportation and the Many Options for Getting Around